outself/influxdb-agent/README.md

 The script uses fpm to create the rpm and debian packages, on ubuntu you'll need `rpmbuild` which you can install by running `sudo apt-get install rpm`

-## Release

-`./release.sh major.minor.patch` this will create the rpm and debian packages and upload them to s3 in the `errplane-agent` bucket.

-In order to upload to s3 you'll need to download `errplane-internal/aws.conf` from s3 and put it in your home directory.
-This file has the access tokens needed to access s3.

 ## Installing

 Create an errplane user using the following instruction: